XavierElon/v4/src/content/about/index.md

   - React
 ---

 Hello!
-I'm Xavier Elon, a Computer Science graduate and electrical engineering student based in Orlando, FL who has a passion for technology and space.
+I'm Xavier Elon, a Computer Science graduate based in Orlando, FL who has a passion for technology and space.
 I have my bachelor's in Computer Science from Oregon State University.
 I am also currently studying Electrical Engineering at Arizona State University.

 I run my own successful property management company which has allowed me to develop strong business and people skills alongside my engineering passions.